sapientinc/data_io/README.md

 ## Citation

-Citation information will be added with the accompanying paper.
+Citation information can be found in the accompanying paper.

 ## Contributions